Peanut Brittle Recipe

 Prep.
 Lightly butter a rimmed baking sheet and set aside.

 Cook.
 Add sugar, corn syrup, water, and salt to a medium, heavy-bottomed saucepan.
-Stir to combine and then cook over medium heat for about three minutes, do not stir.
+Stir to combine and cook over medium heat for about three minutes, do not stir.

 Remove from heat and add ingredients.
 Once the temperature is 300 degrees Fahrenheit on your candy thermometer, immediately remove it from the heat.
 Add in butter, baking soda, vanilla, and peanuts.
 Stir quickly to combine and then pour onto the buttered baking sheet.